The Mysterious Sisters

 "Hm… So, what does this daimyo of Wakoku want with me?"

-"Probably to scout you?
-I did report that you were strong after all."
+"Probably scouting.
+I did report that you were strong, after all."

 Oh, so she's not hiding that either.
-Is she actually pretty open about things?
-She might even tell me things if I ask directly.
+Is she surprisingly open?
+Maybe she'd tell me things if I just ask directly.

 "… Oh, right right.
 Before that, could you take a look at this for a moment?
 I picked it up in this dungeon, but I don't know what it is."